 Don’t start haphazardly throwing items into suitcases.
 You are bound to forget something important!
 Although it takes a little extra time, sitting down and writing (or typing) out a packing list can save you a big headache in the long run!
 Write separate lists for each family member.
 You can even have older children pack their own suitcases!

-Be sure to add a few extras of each item when travelling with kids.
+Be sure to add a few extras of each item when traveling with kids.
 Pack a few more diapers than you think you’d need – just in case.
 Pack multiple outfits per day of travel.
-Pack a sweater or jacket, even if you’re going to warm climate – and pack a swim suit, even if you’re not sure if the weather will be warm enough for a swim!
-It’s far better to be overly prepared than missing something.
+Pack a sweater or jacket, even if you’re going to warm climate – and pack a swimsuit, even if you’re not sure if the weather will be warm enough for a swim!
+It’s far better to be overly prepared than to miss something.